pyOpenSci/handbook/CONTRIBUTING.md

 ### CircleCI Previews

 Each book is setup with a GitHub action redirect that will take you to a online build of the current pull request in CircleCI.
+To view the build, click on the GitHub action after it's run at the bottom of your pull request.
+It will take you directly to circle ci.
+The home page of the guidebook will be called:

+output/index.html

 ### Website build